Search Free Denver Public Records & Vital Information

 Birth and death certificates are used for similar reasons.
 They’re beneficial when building a family tree or learning more about your genealogy.
 They can help verify identity, gain an inheritance, enroll in school, and verify citizenship.

-The primary agency that helps look up and obtain vital records in Denver County is the county’s Department of Public Health and Environment.12 You can also access the Colorado Department of Public Health and Environment records.13
+The primary agency that helps look up and obtain vital records in Denver County is the county’s Department of Public Health & Environment.12 You can also access the Colorado Department of Public Health & Environment records.13

 The Denver and Colorado Departments of Public Health and Environment regulate and manage all records surrounding medical marijuana cards for residents.

-Review Marital Information or Obtain Certificates Through the Denver County Office of the Clerk & Recorder
+Check Marital Information or Request Certificates via the Denver County Office of the Clerk & Recorder

 Note: You’ll need to continue as a guest or create a free account with the department.